prusswan/nintendo-ptc-account-generator/README.md

 `phantomjs -v` and `casperjs --version` accessible from commandline.

 ## Usage
-**Warning: The generator does not look for account names or e-mail addresses that are already in use.**
-If the login is already in use, it will still store the login data in `outputFile`, even if it won't work.

 1. Open [index.js](index.js) and edit the settings at the top of the file:
 2. Run the script with CasperJS: